-Rather than beginning a full second-semester course load directly after the winter holiday break, students at Franklin College enroll in one Winter Term course that lasts only the month of January.
-There are many exciting options available for students to choose from including non-traditional classes, internship experiences and study-abroad opportunities.
+Rather than beginning a full second-semester course load directly after the winter holiday break, students at Franklin College enroll in one Immersive Term course that lasts only the month of January.
+There are many exciting options available for students to choose from including non-traditional classes, internship experiences and study-away opportunities.

-Students must take a minimum of two Winter Term classes prior to their graduation.
+Students must take a minimum of two Immersive Term classes prior to their graduation.
 Previous classes have focused on such topics as leadership development, the life of Ben Franklin, Harry Potter and Alfred Hitchcock films.
-Starting in 2008, freshmen will be able to choose from a variety of courses on contemporary issues taught by teams of faculty members from a variety of academic departments.
+Freshmen will be able to choose from a variety of courses on contemporary issues taught by teams of faculty members from a variety of academic departments.

 Serving in an internship is a practical and valuable way that many students decide to spend their Immersive Terms.
 Franklin College faculty and staff help students search for internships as well as provide tips on how to land the position.
 Approximately 95 percent of students complete at least one internship prior to their graduation.